 The Saint Paul Institute (SPI) is the only Catholic Education Institution in Cambodia, founded in 2009 by H.E Bishop Olivier Schmitthaeusler, Apostolic Vicar of Phnom Penh, Founder and currently Chancellor of SPI.

-Since 2009 up until 2018, SPI gave more than 400 scholarships and full-fee paying students.
+Since 2009 up until now, SPI gave scholarships and full-fee paying in Cambodia almost a thousand of students.
 More than 90 % of scholarship students are not Catholic.
-They were coming from different religions.
-SPI is unique in Cambodia for offering specialist degree in fields including Agronomy, Information Technology, Tourism Management, English Literature, and Social Work.
+They were coming from different religions and backgrounds.
+SPI is unique in Cambodia for offering specialist degrees in fields including Agronomy, Information Technology, Tourism Management, English Literature, and Social Work.

-Thanks to the collaboration we have been building with these Institutes, Universities and Organization overseas, some of our students had the opportunity to go abroad to Korea to continue their Master Degree, to Australia and Tanzania as part of Exchange Programs, to the Philippines and to Thailand to join a leadership Program and different workshops.
-Indeed during that time spent abroad our students were able to gain invaluable experience for many reasons: not only they could learn about cultures other than their own, taking away a better understanding and appreciation of their host country's culture and history, but they also experienced a different style of education, built relationships and friendships with students and others from their host country and had the chance to develop skills with communication, international experience, and flexibility.
+I also would like to take this opportunity to express my sincere thanks to the collaboration we have been building with these Institutes, Universities, and organization overseas, some of our students had the opportunity to go abroad to Korea to continue their Master Degree, to Australia, Italy, Germany, and Tanzania as part of Exchange Programs, to the Philippines and to Thailand to join different workshops and training program.
+Indeed during that time spent abroad, our students were able to gain invaluable experience for many reasons: not only they could learn about cultures other than their own, taking away a better understanding and appreciation of their host country's culture and history, but they also experienced a different style of education, built relationships and friendships with students and others from their host country and had the chance to develop skills with communication, international experience, and flexibility.

 Director - Responsible for International Relations